bodrick/awesome/TOPICS.md

 *   [dotnet-script/dotnet-script](https://github.com/dotnet-script/dotnet-script) - Run C# scripts from the .NET CLI.
 *   [Nyrest/FastGenericNew](https://github.com/Nyrest/FastGenericNew) - The ultimate fast alternative to Activator.CreateInstance\<T> / new T()
 *   [riok/mapperly](https://github.com/riok/mapperly) - A .NET source generator for generating object mappings.
 No runtime reflection.
-Inspired by MapStruct.
 *   [devlooped/ThisAssembly](https://github.com/devlooped/ThisAssembly) - Exposes project and assembly level information as constants in the ThisAssembly class using source generators powered by Roslyn.
 *   [cezarypiatek/CSharpExtensions](https://github.com/cezarypiatek/CSharpExtensions) - A set of annotations and analyzers that add additional constraints to your codebase
 *   [Sergio0694/PolySharp](https://github.com/Sergio0694/PolySharp) - PolySharp provides generated, source-only polyfills for C# language features, to easily use all runtime-agnostic features downlevel.
 Add a reference, set your C# version to latest and have fun! 🚀